HH2805/dataV2-labs/module-2/M2-Final-Project/Data_Professionals/Readme.md

 ## Technical info / Deliverables
 The dataset can be found at https://www.kaggle.com/phuchuynguyen/salary-and-moredata-scientist-analyst-engineer I have used Python to prepare the data and for statistical testing.
 I have used Tableau Public for visualizing and interpreting data.
-A github repo has been created specifically for this project, and can be found at --- The repo includes:
+A github repo has been created specifically for this project, and can be found at https://github.com/HH2805/Data-Professionals---m2-final-project
+The repo includes:
- - a jupyter notebook named 'Data Salary Dataviz'.
+ - a jupyter notebook named 'Data_Pros.ipynb'.
- - The slides of my Tableau workbook which can also be found at: https://public.tableau.com/profile/h.l.ne.hill#!/
+ - The slides of my Tableau workbook which can also be found at: https://public.tableau.com/app/profile/h.l.ne.hill/viz/Data_Professionals_Tableau/SalariesandjobSatisfactionamongDataprofessionalsworldwide
  - the Stack Overflow Developer Survey questionnaire as background information.